telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

     diagram.options.template = "#= item.name #";
     diagram.setDataSource([{"name": ... }]);

-If you need more flexibility, you are fully able to control where and how data is displayed by defining the `visualTemplate` option rather than the `template` option.
-This entails the creation of a function, which returns a visual, usually a Group, element containing other visuals bound to your data.
+If you need more flexibility, you can control where and how to display data by defining the `visualTemplate` option.
+This entails the creation of a function which returns a visual, usually a Group, element that contains other visuals bound to your data.

-The example below demonstrates how to reproduce the same diagram with ellipses rather than with the previous rectangular shapes.
+The following example demonstrates how to reproduce the same diagram with ellipses rather than with the previous rectangular shapes.
+Note that the function, returning a visual, has a parameter that contains the data item to be displayed.

 ###### Example